ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 A service can be assigned one or several tags, with specific parameters.
 When the [service container](../api/service_container.md) is compiled into a PHP file, tags are read by `CompilerPass` implementations that add extra handling for tagged services.
-Each service tagged as `ezplatform.field_type` is added to a [registry](http://martinfowler.com/eaaCatalog/registry.html) using the `alias` key as its unique `fieldTypeIdentifier` e.g. `ezstring`.
+Each service tagged as `ibexa.field_type` is added to a [registry](http://martinfowler.com/eaaCatalog/registry.html) using the `alias` key as its unique `fieldTypeIdentifier` e.g. `ezstring`.
-Each Field Type must also inherit from the abstract `ezplatform.field_type` service.
+Each Field Type must also inherit from the abstract `ibexa.field_type` service.
 This ensures that the initialization steps shared by all Field Types are executed.

 !!! tip